Hello! This is the blog How Unique Japan! How are you? This time, we will discuss an old card game in Japan.

 The time it was born is vague because no one can prove the exact time.

-A historical theory says that will be around the Edo era (1603 – 1868 AC).
-In that era, the card was not from paper but thick cray.
-The cray was burned well to be a portion of pottery.
+A historical theory says that it would be around the Edo era (1603 – 1868 AC).
+In that era, the card was from Thick Cray.
+The cray was burned well to be a mess of pottery.
 Thus, players usually break it during the game.

 Menko designs

-After WW2, the design developed because of the better printing technology.
+After WW2, the design also got better because of better printing technology.
 All of them are now well printed, but the design always follows the old style.
 (Please look at the picture below.)

-As you could have recognized, some sizes are different.
-That is another strategy.
-It is to choose which card would make better affection (making good air pressure and wind).
+As you recognized, some sizes are different.
+It is a strategy to choose which card would make better affection (causing good air pressure and wind).

 To close

 So, it is a simple game.
-It is only slamming and flipping the opponent’s card upside down.
+It is slamming and flipping the enemy card upside down.
 But such a rule also makes it a more complicated game than we think because of the strategies/techniques.
-It is the interestingness of the old Japanese card game, Menko.
+It is the interestingness of the old Japanese card game Menko.

 OK then, see your next article!